zeeshan8126/worker-comfyui/README.md

 - Create a [new template](https://runpod.io/console/serverless/user/templates) by clicking on `New Template`
 - In the dialog, configure:
-  - Template Name: `runpod-worker-comfy` (it can be anything you want)
+  - Template Name: `worker-comfyui` (it can be anything you want)
   - Template Type: serverless (change template type to "serverless")
-  - Container Image: `<dockerhub_username>/<repository_name>:tag`, in this case: `timpietruskyblibla/runpod-worker-comfy:3.6.0-sd3` (or `-base` for a clean image or `-sdxl` for Stable Diffusion XL or `-flex1-schnell` for FLUX.1 schnell)
+  - Container Image: `<dockerhub_username>/<repository_name>:tag`, in this case: `runpod/worker-comfyui:3.6.0-sd3` (or `-base` for a clean image or `-sdxl` for Stable Diffusion XL or `-flex1-schnell` for FLUX.1 schnell)
   - Container Registry Credentials: You can leave everything as it is, as this repo is public
   - Container Disk: `20 GB`
   - (optional) Environment Variables: [Configure S3](#upload-image-to-aws-s3)
     - Note: You can also not configure it, the images will then stay in the worker.
-In order to have them stored permanently, [we have to add the network volume](https://github.com/blib-la/runpod-worker-comfy/issues/1)
+In order to have them stored permanently, [we have to add the network volume](https://github.com/runpod-workers/worker-comfyui/issues/1)
 - Click on `Save Template`

 ### Create your endpoint